pairinteraction/pairinteraction/docs/installation.rst

 | ``--config-settings=cmake.define.FETCHCONTENT_SOURCE_DIR_DUCKDB=/opt/duckdb``: Assuming that you have compiled `DuckDB`_ manually and have the library ``libduckdb.so`` and amalgamation header file `duckdb.hpp` in the directory ``/opt/duckdb``, you can pass this option.
 Under GNU/Linux, this allows to use a more recent version of DuckDB than the one that is installed during the build process.
   ``-Cbuild-dir=build``: Specify a build directory and reuse it for faster future builds.
 | ``-v``: Make the output more verbose.
-| ``-e``: Install the package in editable mode (i.e. changes to the python files inside pairinteraction/ are immediately effective).
+| ``-e``: Install the package in editable mode (i.e. changes to the python files inside pairinteraction are immediately effective).

 .. _DuckDB: https://github.com/duckdb/duckdb